MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 The STT Service calls the Whisper or Azure STT API with streaming enabled, requesting partial results and timestamps.

+As partial transcriptions arrive:

+- Stored temporarily in Redis as STT partials (short-lived, discarded after finalization)
-As partial transcriptions arrive, they are forwarded to the Orchestrator Service with speaker labels and timing information.
+- Forwarded to Orchestrator Service with speaker labels and timing information

-The Orchestrator Service creates Turn records in real-time with role="user", text set to partial transcripts, and audio references.

-When a complete utterance is detected (pause or turn-end), the final transcription is saved and a Message record is created in the Message Repository.
+When a complete utterance is detected (pause or turn-end):

+- Final Turn and Message records created in PostgreSQL
+- Transcript (stub) created in PostgreSQL with text summary
+- Full TranscriptSegment details optionally saved to MongoDB EnrichedTranscript

 The Context Service assembles the user's speech into the conversation history for the next LLM turn.